-Because occupations involving physical labor dominate the local economy, Hawesville is generally considered to be a blue-collar town.
-39.05% of the Hawesville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Hawesville is a blue-collar town, with 39.05% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Hawesville is a city of production and manufacturing workers, sales and office workers, and service providers.
 There are especially a lot of people living in Hawesville who work in office and administrative support (16.94%), healthcare suport services (8.26%), and management occupations (5.99%).

-Overall, Hawesville’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Hawesville’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Hawesville has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Hawesville has few renters and college students.
 But the biggest reason it is quieter in Hawesville than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Hawesville may be for you.

-Hawesville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Hawesville does not have a public transit system used by locals to get to and from work.